 Healthy dog food doesn't have to lack flavour.

 Slim & Slender complete, grain-free food is designed to help dog weight loss and general weight management.
 Perfect for helping your dog maintain a healthy weight and getting an obese dog on the right track!

 The food is packed with active ingredients, including 45% lean, free run, British chicken, sweet potato as a digestion-aiding fibre, pea protein to lower hunger, CLA to support fat metabolism, and psyllium which promotes satiety.
-If your pooch prefers a wet and dry variety in their diet, take a look at our Chicken & Ocean Fish grain-free complete wet food carton.
+If your pooch prefers a wet and dry variety in their diet, take a look at our Fish, Potato and pea grain-free complete wet food carton.
 With 64% sustainably sourced white fish, an easily digestible protein source, alongside fibre rich potatoes and seaweed, this low fat recipe is perfect for pooches that need to lose weight.

 Dieting doggies should really keep treats to a minimum, but our range of Tube Treats are hand baked and just 3 calories per biscuit.